Roy Hargrove: Verve and EmArcy era

-After signing with Universal/EmArcy in 2008, Hargrove released Earfood, a quintet recording "steeped in tradition and sophistication," which Jazziz selected as one of the 5 "essential albums" of that year.
-He followed in 2009 with "Emergence," an album recorded with the Roy Hargrove Big Band; he received a Grammy nomination for "Best Improvised Jazz Solo" for his performance on the track "Ms. Garvey, Ms. Garvey" on that record.
-In 2010, Hargrove released "Live at the New Morning," a DVD of an intimate club performance with his quintet in Paris.
-Thereafter, until his death in 2018, Hargrove did not release additional albums but toured extensively and appeared as a sideman on recordings by Jimmy Cobb, Roy Haynes, Cyrille Aimée, The 1975, D’Angelo, Johnny O'Neal, Kandace Springs and others.
-Hargrove told KNKX radio in 2017 that recording albums no longer made "financial sense."
+After signing with Universal/EmArcy in 2008, Hargrove released Earfood, a quintet recording "steeped in tradition and sophistication", which Jazziz selected as one of the five "essential albums" of that year.
+He followed in 2009 with Emergence, an album recorded with the Roy Hargrove Big Band; he received a Grammy nomination for "Best Improvised Jazz Solo" for his performance on the track "Ms. Garvey, Ms. Garvey" on that record.
+In 2010, Hargrove released Live at the New Morning, a DVD of an intimate club performance with his quintet in Paris.
+Thereafter, until his death in 2018, Hargrove did not release another album as a leader but toured extensively and appeared as a sideman on recordings by Jimmy Cobb, Roy Haynes, Cyrille Aimée, The 1975, D'Angelo, Johnny O'Neal, Kandace Springs and others.
+Hargrove told KNKX radio in 2017 that recording albums no longer made "financial sense".